lumicks/pylake/docs/examples/cas9_kymotracking/cas9_kymotracking.rst

 Plotting the kymograph
 ----------------------

-Let’s load our Bluelake data and have a look at what the kymograph looks like.
+Let's load our Bluelake data and have a look at what the kymograph looks like.
 We can easily grab the kymo by calling `popitem()` on the list of kymos, which returns the first kymograph::

     file = lk.File(filenames[0])
     _, kymo = file.kymos.popitem()

 In this experiment, force was measured alongside the kymograph.
-Let’s plot them together to get a feel for what the data looks like::
+Let's plot them together to get a feel for what the data looks like::

     plt.figure(figsize=(7, 4))